Vinayraykar/Zudio-Retail-Store-Performance-Analysis/README.md

-# Zudio-Retail-Store-Performance-Analysis

-# Zudio Retail Data Analysis Project
+# Zudio Retail Data Analysis Project.

 **Overview**
 This project investigates Zudio’s retail store performance, customer purchasing behavior, and product sales patterns using Python and MySQL.
 The goal is to deliver actionable insights for business improvement and support strategic decision-making through advanced data analytics and interactive visualization dashboards.